How My Husband & I De-Cluttered Our Diets

 A Day On My Plate:

-- This meal is pivital for maintaining my blood sugar for the rest of the day so I make sure that it's filling.
-I tend to eat leftovers for lunch, which might include: roasted potatoes, and beets with lentils; along with a small side salad.
-I'll drink water or tea.
+This meal is pivotal for maintaining my blood sugar for the rest of the day so I make sure that it's filling.
+I tend to eat leftovers for lunch, which might include: roasted potatoes, and beets with lentils; a bowl of chili; or chicken and veggie stir-fry.
+I'll drink water, tea or kombucha.

-- Like most everyone, this is the time of day when I begin to get a little sleepy so I'll make a cup of tea and munch on some grapes, cheese, and nuts.
+Like most everyone, this is the time of day when I begin to get a little sleepy so I'll make a cup of tea and munch on some grapes, cheese, and nuts; or a some avocado toast.

-- We have a rotation of favorite dishes that we make for dinner that contain a mixture of vegetables, grains, and meat.
+We have a rotation of favorite dishes that we make for dinner that contain a mixture of vegetables, grains, and meat.
 One of our current favorites is ratatouille; which we'll have by it's self or with a small serving of meat (i.e. chicken or chicken sausage).
+Check out our other go-to meals below!

 Our Go-To Meals: